Sanskrit verbs: Present system

 The present system includes the present tense, the imperfect, and the optative and imperative moods, as well as some of the remnant forms of the old subjunctive.

 Thematic classes

 All thematic classes have invariant stems and share the same inflectional endings.
 To demonstrate, observe the conjugation of the Cl.
 1 verb √bhū- bháv-.
-(Note: भू- भव्-) Note that this root is gunated and holds the stress within the root syllable.
+Note that this root is gunated and holds the stress within the root syllable.

 Present

 The present indicative takes primary endings.